oyasumiman/vim-study/readme.md

    * xml
    * properties or config
-   * python or ruby and so on.
+   * js, python or ruby and so on.

   * vimtutor
   * Practical Vim (Edit Text at the Speed of Thought)